timm/misc/26/last/what1.md

 date: 2026-08-16, updated 2026-08-16
 ---
 > **Summary:** Are you a good software engineer?
 What does "good" mean?
-How abot this: if anyone can do it for a dollar, a good engineer does it for a penny.
-Good engineers know their machine's parts, how the parts fit, and how to reassemble them into something better and faster.
+How about this: if anyone can do it for a dollar, a good engineer does it for a penny.
+How?
+By knowing the parts: what each does, how they fit, and how to reassemble them into something better and faster.
 AI has parts too, symbolic and neural, and we will soon have to reassemble them: Big AI is a leaking bubble, and when it pops a third AI winter follows.
 This lecture is for the rats who will thrive in that winter: engineers nimble enough to nibble AI down to small models, small data, and small tools one person can build, test, and understand.
 Learn the parts, and you are not renting the future from the AI dinosaur.
 You are building it.

 ## Are you an LLM dinosaur, or a rat?